 What is the timeline for the application process?

-June 7: Application deadline.
+June 13: Application deadline.
 Online applications must be submitted and original documents must be received by IIE by 11.59pm EDT.
 Please do not contact IIE regarding the status of your application.
+You will be notified of your application status.

 Who is involved in the review of applications and determination of interview status?